Going 3D

 void Camera_UpdateVectors(Camera *camera);

-I have also added some constants for some of the camera values:
+We have also added some constants for some of the camera values:

 // Defines several possible options for camera movement.
 Used as abstraction to